 Moreover, these savings allow me the additional income that I can spend at my local restaurant or local store.

 Then there is the fact that many of my resources live on the other side of the planet.
 While some may see this a problem, I see this as an asset.
 When I end my day, I send many of the instructions for things I need to be done.
 While it is the end of my workday, it is at the beginning of theirs.
 So when I get to work the next morning, they have completed the tasks assigned to them.

 When I hire local resources, I normally have to wait an additional day for them the complete the tasks during the next workday.
 Moreover, when the resource is offshore, they are fixing things when the bulk of my traffic is sleeping so performance is never compromised.

 Then there is my ability to hire better.
 Rather than hiring a resource based my gut feeling after a single phone call or interview, these freelancing platforms take a page out of the eBay playbook in that after each transaction the buyer and the seller rate each other.

-How can you crush the competition by leverage expert resources through using a freelancer platform?
+How can you leverage experts using a freelancer platform to crush the competition?

 IF YOU LIKE OUR CONTENT PLEASE SUBSCRIBE AND SHARE IT ON YOUR SOCIAL MEDIA CHANNELS.
 THANK YOU!